-Pot Life – Also called “working life,” this is the phase when the sealer or coating is applied.
+Also called “working life,” this is the phase when the sealer or coating is applied.
 Once the sealer or coating containers are opened, the required mixing is done and the product is applied.
 The term comes from the lifespan of the product in the “pot,” which is typically a pail or bucket.
-The length of “pot life” depends on the sealer or coating’s chemistry, but it also is affected by the environment, especially temperature.
+The length of “pot life” depends on the sealer or coating’s chemistry.
+Environment also affects it, especially temperature.
 Heat is a catalyst.
 So the warmer the conditions, the faster the product reacts or dries and the shorter its “pot life.”

-Open Time – Once the product is applied in a thin layer, it is now “open” to the atmosphere.
-This phase’s length is also greatly affected by the environment (temperature, wind, sun, etc.) as well as the system’s chemistry.
+Once the product is applied in a thin layer, it is now “open” to the atmosphere.
+The environment (temperature, wind, sun, etc.), as well as the system’s chemistry, greatly affects this phase’s length of time.
 “Open time” can range from 15 minutes in the case of some polyaspartics to hours when dealing with slow-cure, water-based polyurethanes.
 Back-rolling or touch-up work can be performed during the “open time.”

-Tacky – The sealer or coating enters the drying and/or curing phases, which starts with the “tacky” phase.
+The sealer or coating enters the drying and/or curing phases, which starts with the “tacky” phase.
 All application processes should be complete once the product transitions to “tacky.”
 The product shouldn’t be touched in this phase.
-You know the sealer or coating has entered the “tacky” phase when your finger sticks to the film, or you leave a mark that no longer disappears when the sealer or coating film is touched.
+You know the sealer or coating is in the “tacky” phase when your finger sticks to the film, or if you leave a mark that no longer disappears when you touch the sealer or coating film.

-To answer the last part of your question, if the recoat window was missed you should apply a second coat after the surface has fully dried.
+To answer the last part of your question, if you miss the recoat window, you should apply a second coat after the surface is fully dry.
 When fully dry, sand the surface lightly with 200+ grit sand paper or screen, then lightly apply the coating.

-The important thing to remember is the time it takes for sealers and coatings to go through these phases can vary greatly from product to product and from job to job depending on environmental influences.
-This means the same product may dry differently depending on where and when it is used, or how it is applied.
+The important thing to remember is the time it takes for sealers and coatings to go through these phases can vary greatly from product to product.
+Additionally, it can vary from job to job depending on environmental influences.
+This means the same product may dry differently depending on where and when you apply it.
+It also can vary depending on its application.
 Consult technical data sheets for the estimated times of the various phases, and always perform a mock-up or sample if in doubt or using a product for the first time.